IBM/ocp-ipi-powervc/README.md

 - `openshift-install` The OpenShift IPI installer.

+- `ocp-ipi-powervc-linux-${ARCH}` This repo tool.

 - `openstack` The OpenStack CLI tool existing on Fedora/RHEL/CentOS repositories.

 - `jq` The JSON query CLI tool found at https://jqlang.org/download/ and existing on Fedora/RHEL/CentOS repositories.

+## scripts/delete-cluster.sh

+This script will delete an OpenShift cluster using the IPI installer.

+Required environment variables before running this script:

+- `CLUSTER_DIR` the directory location where the OpenShift IPI installer will save important files.

+- `CONTROLLER_IP` the IP address of the controller.

+Required existing binaries before running this script:

+- `openshift-install` The OpenShift IPI installer.

+- `ocp-ipi-powervc-linux-${ARCH}` This repo tool.

+- `ping` a Linux admin tool.

+## scripts/check-alive.sh

+This script will check if this repo tool is running on the controller IP address.
+If it is not, then it will start it up inside of the tmux window number 0.

+Required environment variables before running this script:

+- `BASEDOMAIN` the domain name to use for the OpenShift cluster.

+- `BASTION_USERNAME` the default username for the HAProxy VM.

+- `BASTION_RSA` the ssh private key for the bastion node.

+- `CLOUD` the name of the cloud to use in the `~/.config/openstack/clouds.yaml` file.

+- `CONTROLLER_IP` the IP address of the controller.

+- `DHCP_DNS_SERVERS` a list of DNS servers.

+- `DHCP_NETMASK` the netmask used for a DHCP request.

+- `DHCP_ROUTER` the router used for a DHCP request.

+- `DHCP_SERVER_ID` the DHCP server ID used for a DHCP request.

+- `DHCP_SUBNET` the DHCP subnet used for a DHCP request.

+Required existing binaries before running this script:

+- `ocp-ipi-powervc-linux-${ARCH}` This repo tool.

+- `awk` a Linux admin tool.

+- `cut` a Linux admin tool.

+- `ip` a Linux admin tool.

+- `tmux` a linux shell windowing tool.

+- `tr` a Linux admin tool.

+## scripts/console.sh

+This script will output the ssh command needed to access the console for a VM or OpenShift node name.

+## scripts/ssh.sh

+This script will output the ssh command needed to access a specific OpenShift node.